 Fundraising is always a good addition to a business CV.

 There are certain extracurricular activities, hobbies and interests that will demonstrate the leadership potential and business skills required to make you stand out.
 We outline a selection of them below to provide inspiration if you are wondering how best you can use your free time at uni.
+However, this list was put together before the Covid-19 pandemic and we know that many of these are harder to undertake while under social distancing restrictions.
+We'd advise you to take part when you can.
+Some of the activities mentioned may be operating virtually, for example.
+You can also check out our listicle article on career-friendly activities you can do while social distancing for more ideas.

 1. Join an entrepreneurship group